-A significant portion of my work is with the prestigious Victoria County History project, a 125-year-old project overseen by the University of London, where I contribute to detailed place-based historical research across multiple counties.
-I also serve work for an academic journal and history publisher, balancing several concurrent projects that span both academic and public history.
+I am a historian and editor specialising in early modern social history and place-based research.
+As a Contributing Editor for the Victoria County History, a 125-year project overseen by the University of London, I produce detailed parish histories across multiple counties.
+I have an editorial role for an academic journal and a history publisher, balancing several concurrent projects spanning both academic and public history.

 My approach to historical research often focuses on revealing the authentic experiences of women, LGBTQ+ individuals, and working-class people—voices traditionally overlooked in historical narratives.
-My latest book, published in 2024, exemplifies this methodology, earning praise for uncovering "real lives and a changing community with a degree of granularity that bigger histories often overlook."
+A recent book exemplifies this methodology and earned praise for uncovering "real lives and a changing community with a degree of granularity that bigger histories often overlook."

-As a historian, I bridge the gap between rigorous academic research and accessible public history.
-My work is based on primary sources and nuanced research, but it is not dull.
+As a historian, I bridge the gap between rigorous academic research and public history.
+My work is grounded in primary sources and rigorous analysis, presented accessibly.

 Blog